 - 3. Officials are authorised to issue warnings.
 Each team can receive a maximum of two warnings; every further warning is automatically converted into a time penalty.
 A fourth warning results in disqualification.
 Warnings are issued at the discretion of the race officials, who may also impose a time penalty immediately without prior warning. - 4.
 Prerogative of the officials: It may occur that an official needs to stop a rider or crew member at a safe area in order to discuss regulations, safety matters, or other race-related issues.
 No time bonuses will be awarded to compensate for these interruptions. - 5.
-Without being specifically instructed to do so by an official, the rider/team must sit out of the race for the duration of the accumulated time penalty at the area specified in the Route Book or at a place specified by an official.
-Unless alternative information is provided, this area is the final time station. - 6.
+Without being specifically instructed to do so by an official, the rider/team must sit out of the race for the duration of the accumulated time penalty before crossing the finish line. - 6.
 Any rider, crew member or personal media team caught violating traffic regulations or not adhering to the race rules will be penalised.
 As with all penalties, the penalty imposed will apply to the entire respective team.